Active Sampling for the Quickest Detection of Markov Networks: Network-guided Active Sampling

-We provide an example in Section~\ref{sec:counter} through which we show that designing the node selection rule based on Chernoff's principle is not asymptotically optimal.
+We provide an example in Section~\ref{sec:counter} through which we show that designing the node selection rule based on Chernoff's principle is not optimal (even asymptotically).
 Our analyses show that incorporating the impact of the decisions on future actions improves the agility of the process significantly.
-This, in turn, brings about computational complexities, which we will show that can be reduced considerably by leveraging the MRF structure.
-Another disadvantage of the Chernoff rule, in the context of the problem analyzed in this paper, is when the Markov network is comprised of multiple disconnected subgraphs, in which case the sampling strategy will be trapped in one subgraph until it exhausts all the nodes in that subgraph before moving to another one.
+This, in turn, brings about computational complexities, which we will show that can be reduced considerably by leveraging the MRF structures.
+In the context of the problem analyzed in this paper, another disadvantage of Chernoff's rule is that when the MRFs are comprised of multiple disconnected subgraphs.
+In such cases, the sampling strategy will be trapped in one subgraph until it exhausts all the nodes in that subgraph before moving to another one.
 This limits the flexibility of the sampling strategy for freely navigating the entire graph.
-Another shortcoming of the Chernoff rule that penalizes the quickness significantly is when the highly correlated nodes (random variables) are concentrated in a cluster with a size considerably smaller than that of the graph $n$.
-In such cases, our proposed selection rule approaches the cluster more rapidly than the Chernoff rule.
+Another shortcoming of Chernoff's rule that penalizes the quickness significantly is when the highly correlated nodes (random variables) are concentrated in a cluster with a size considerably smaller than that of the graph $n$.
+In such cases, our proposed selection rule approaches the cluster more rapidly.